 For help in making a claim, or for more information about the Consumer Rights Act of 2015, which tells you about your all rights when buying different things, go to the Citizens Advice website or phone them on 0345 404 0506 or 0345 404 0505 (Welsh language).

-If you've used a product that's worth telling people about - or warning them against - do share it with other disabled people, either using the online form, a print form, or phone us on 020 7427 2460 with your review and we'll do the rest.
+If you've used a product that's worth telling people about - or warning them against - do share it with other disabled people, either using the online form, a print form (download, print and send it to us), or phone us on 020 7427 2460 with your review and we'll do the rest.